 This leads to weakening of your dog’s small intestine.
 It starts to have trouble absorbing water, electrolytes, and nutrients.
 This can cause malabsorptive diarrhea … leading to difficulty in gaining weight or keeping it on.

-In this article, I’ll cover what you need to know about giardia in dogs.
-You’ll learn:
+Here’s what you need to know about giardia in dogs …

 - How your pup can become a host for this microscopic parasite.